One thing is for sure, wine tasting is in no way the same thing as drinking it and many consider it to be an art.

 4. Pinot Noir

 This is another popular choice for wine lovers all over the world.
 Pinot Noir is also one of the most exigent wine types when it comes to grape growth conditions.
 This wine is usually produced in colder climates.
 It has a light red color.
 Its distinguished taste is characterized by nuances of cherry, black raspberry, or plum.
-Pinot Noir wines go along quite well with dark meat, fish, chicken and almost anything else you might want to pair it with.
+Pinot Noir wines go along quite well with dark meat, fish and chicken.

 Chardonnay wines are the most common, but utmost elegant white wines.
 This wine’s aroma can range from fruit-like to rather smoky hints depending on how it is produced and whether it has been kept or not in oak barrels.
 It is one of those wines that get better as they age.
 The Chardonnay is a perfect match for fish dishes, chicken dishes or cheese varieties.